 Potch’s typefaces have been honored by the Type Directors Club, Art Director Club, STA Chicago, Morisawa Type Design Competition, amongst many others.

-Nicha Keeratiphanthawong is a layout artist and typographer that creates a discourse between what is fleeting and flawed with the permanence of art, translating those remnants into graphical forms and decorative qualities.
+Nicha Keeratiphanthawong is a designer who creates a discourse between what is fleeting and flawed with the permanence of art, translating those remnants into graphical forms and decorative qualities.

-Through collaborative projects rooted in the fields of art and culture, design, and exhibition-making, Nicha works alongside and in collaboration with artists, curators, designers, researchers, and institutes.
-Her focus is on editorial design, spanning conceptualization, the handling of content, images, and typographic treatment.
+Through collaborative projects rooted in the fields of art and culture, design, and exhibition-making, Nicha works alongside artists, curators, designers, researchers, and institutes.
+Her focus is on design research, spanning conceptualization, content handling, visual, and typographic treatment.

 Education